luchanos/tech_support/README.md

 For example you are service distributor of technics and you collect service reports on your side.
 Some of them needs to be proccessed by tech_system.
 So you can send special message to queue for creation new service order.

+# FOR PACKAGE INSTALLATION
+use poetry
+1. pip install poetry;
+2. if you need to add some dependencies do it in pyproject.toml file.